15 Health Benefits of Walking 10,000 Steps a Day

 12. Boosts Your Memory

-When we are physically fit and take the time to take care of our bodies, we usually experience higher levels of cognitive function.
-This means we can think more clearly, have an easier time remembering things, and are less likely to experience things like dementia when we grow older.
+When we are physically fit and take the time to care for our bodies, we usually experience higher levels of cognitive function.
+This means we can think more clearly, have an easier time remembering things, and are less likely to experience dementia as we age.

-In a recent study that looked at women, their physical activity, and their level of cognitive decline as they aged, it found that the more physical an individual is, the less likely they are to experience high levels of mental decline.
+A recent study that looked at women, their physical activity, and their level of cognitive decline as they age found that the more physically active an individual is, the less likely they are to experience high levels of mental decline.

 By completing the 20 minutes of walking suggested each day, we can improve our memory and ward off cognitive diseases that can drastically decrease our quality of living.